CCEO/Coding-Conventions/web_development.md

    -	Incorrect use of Vue.js Directives
    -	Violations of Vue.js Style Guide

-You can find the Plug-in by following the link and the installation manual so you can start working with this incredible tool and get a higher quality code
+You can find the Plug-in by following the link   https://github.com/vuejs/eslint-plugin-vue
+And the installation manual  ( https://eslint.vuejs.org/user-guide/#installation ) so you can start working with this incredible tool and get a higher quality code